TylerLu/ContosoInsurance/Src/README.md

 3. Press **F5**.
 4. Observe the iOS Simulator start on the Mac Agent and load the Contoso Insurance mobile app.

-> **Note:** If you do not set a location for the mobile ap it will fail with an exception.
+> **Note:** If you do not set a location for the mobile app it will fail with an exception.

 1. In the Simulator menu, click **Debug**, **Location**, **Custom Location**.